-It is timeless wisdom that has been proven over the centuries, and will probably work for you also (if you just put it into practice).
+It’s timeless wisdom that has been proven over the centuries, and will also probably work for you (if you just put it into practice).

 Spend Less Than You Make and Invest the Difference Wisely

-Notice how it is composed of three separate yet connected ideas to form a single concept…
+Notice how it’s composed of three separate yet connected ideas to form a single concept:

 - You can reduce spending immediately through various forms of frugality.